PLEASE NOTICE: the Duomo is open for prayer and religious services; tourist access is suspended.

 “Every evening I went out, around one in the morning, to take another look at the Milan Duomo.
 This church, lit by a beautiful moon, offers a vision of ravishing beauty to the world.
 Never before has architecture awakened such sensations in me”

-The Duomo, the cathedral heart of the city, is an architectural masterpiece that remains imprinted in the memory of all those who visit Milano.
-The thousands of intricately-carved spires and statues, like a forest of marble, is an awesome sight for those exiting the Metro or arriving from Galleria Vittorio Emanuele.
-It is not surprising to learn that its construction, which began in 1386 and lasted almost half a millennium, was commissioned by the Lord of Milano as a symbol of the glory and the grandeur of the city.
+The Duomo, the Cathedral at the heart of the city, is an architectural masterpiece that remains imprinted in the memory of all those who visit Milano.
+The thousands of intricately carved spires and statues, like a marble forest, are an awesome sight for those exiting the Metro or arriving from Galleria Vittorio Emanuele.
+It is not surprising to learn that its construction, which began in 1386 and lasted almost half a millennium, was commissioned by the Duke of Milano Gian Galeazzo Visconti as a symbol of the glory and grandeur of the city.

-Milano’s Duomo is the largest and most elaborate Gothic building in Italy, made of pink-hued white marble from a dedicated quarry.
-It is 157 metres in length and, on the pinnacle of the main spire - 108.5 metres high - stands the glistening golden statue of the Madonnina, a much-loved symbol by all Milanese and visitors.
-In fact, there are numerous copies of Milano’s Madonnina around the world, there there’s even one on Everest!
+Milano’s Duomo is the largest and most elaborate Gothic building in Italy: made of pink-hued white marble from a dedicated quarry, it is 157 meters in length and 108.5 meters high at the top of the main spire, where rests the glistening golden statue of the Madonnina, an evocative symbol much-loved both by all Milanese and visitors.
+It is not generally known that there are quite a few copies of Milano’s Madonnina around the world, including one on Mount Everest.

-The Duomo is also the largest Gothic building in the world where you can actually walk on the rooftops.
-So, a visit up to the terraces is highly recommended to admire an unmissable panorama of the city and the mountains.
-It is one of the 10 places to see Milano from above.
+The Duomo is also the largest Gothic building in the world whose rooftop you can actually walk on.
+A visit up to the terraces is highly recommended to admire the unmissable panorama of the city and the mountains in the distance.
+It is rightfully one of the most breath-taking of the 10 places to see Milano from above.

-We suggest you walk beneath the ancient vaults to look around, but also upwards, in awe as the Duomo is the only church in the world that has sky-high statues on the pinnacles of the columns.
-It’s incredible to think that the statues surrounding the altar were already in place before Christopher Columbus discovered America!
+We suggest you walk beneath the ancient vaults to have a look around, but you will also find yourself looking upwards in awe, as the Duomo is the only church in the world that has sky-high statues on the pinnacles of its columns.
+One stops to consider that the statues surrounding the altar were already in place before Christopher Columbus discovered America.

-Not to mention the fascination of the ancient remains located under the church parvise, which are over a thousand years old and have also witnessed the demise of Sant'Agostino and Sant’Ambrogio.
+Not to mention the fascination of the ancient remains located under the parvis of the church, which are over a thousand years old and have witnessed the deeds of Ambrose and Augustine.

-If you want to find out even more about the history of the Duomo, and admire the intricacies of the statues, don’t miss a chance to visit to the Museo del Duomo, adjacent to the cathedral.
+If you want to find out even more about the history of the Duomo, and admire the intricacies of the statues, do not miss the chance of a visit to the Museo del Duomo, just by the cathedral, where many original artworks from the church are displayed.

-All the info on opening hours, prices, promotions, guided tours ore on the official website.
+All the info on opening hours, prices, promotions, guided tours is on the official website.

 NOT TO BE MISSED